-The eLearning department also manages the TechNests found at the Raymond and Jackson campuses, as well as the Nursing/Allied Health Center.
+The eLearning department also manages the TechNests found at the Raymond, Rankin, Utica, Vicksburg and both Jackson campuses.
 These centers are designed to support students with a variety of technology-related needs such as instructional technology support, administration functions, technology training, and software/hardware troubleshooting.

 The Department of Media Services on the Raymond campus serves as a central distribution and production center for non-print materials for the College.
 The Department, located on the ground floor of the McLendon Library, operates an open learning lab equipped with audio/video equipment and computers running instructional-related software.
 Students may use the learning lab at any time during these normal hours of operation:

 Monday - Thursday: 7:30 AM to 8 PM

 In addition to the learning computer lab, the Department provides multimedia classrooms including SmartBoards, computer training classrooms, teleconference and web conferencing facility and a technology resource center for instructors.
 The eLearning Center also houses a graphics production and video editing facility and television studio.
 When using the eLearning Center, students must provide identification whenever called upon to do so.
 Patrons are expected to maintain an atmosphere conducive to learning with no loud talking, no food or drink, and no tobacco products permitted.
 Cell phones are not allowed in the Center.

 The area of Instructional Technology provides support to district faculty and staff in their efforts to develop creative, innovative, and engaging teaching and learning environments that foster an atmosphere of critical thinking and collaboration among students.
 Instructional Technology is available to faculty, staff, and students for technology-related professional development training and learning opportunities.